Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Results and Discussion

-An appealing possibility is that this arises from a strong decrease of the band polarization in this angular range, as a result from a compensation between the applied field and an exchange field between the conduction bands and local (polarized) magnetic moments.
-Such a reduction of the band polarization can explain why we are able to fit \Hc in the hfsc phase with the assumption of unaltered $\langle v_\mathrm{F}^{band}\rangle$ values as compared to the lfsc phase (Fig.\ \ref{fig2}e.): The main effects of the metamagnetic transition then disappear.
-More importantly, this compensation between $H$ and the ``molecular'' exchange field is a main ingredient for the so-called Jaccarino-Peter mechanism\ \cite{Jaccarino1962,Meul1984,Uji2001} that could account for the reentrant hfsc phase (see below).
+Band splitting with avoided level crossing is key for this intrinsic contribution to the Hall effect\ \cite{Nagaosa2010AHE}.
+So an appealing possibility is that the suppression of the iAHE contribution arises from a strong decrease of the band polarization in this angular range.
+It could result from a compensation between the applied field and an exchange field between the conduction bands and local magnetic moments, polarized by the metamagnetic transition.
+The background picture for this scenario is that a main contribution to the magnetization of \UTe arises from localized $5f$-electrons.
+This is consistent with the large nearest-neighbor distance, far exceeding the Hill limit\ \cite{Ikeda2006}.
+It is furthermore supported by band-structure calculations that predict a Fermi surface dominated by Te-$5p$ and U-$6d$ electrons (partly hybridized with U-$5f$), with at most only small $5f$-electron pockets\ \cite{IshizukaPRB2021}.
+These, however, have not been observed by experiments to date\ \cite{Aoki2022dHvA}.
+In such a scheme, the jump of the magnetization at \Hm arises mainly from local moments having (antiferromagnetic) exchange coupling with the conduction bands, a very natural scheme for a Kondo system.
+A reduction of the band polarization, arising from the compensation between exchange and applied field above \Hm also explains why we can fit \Hc in the hfSC phase with the assumption of unaltered $\langle v_\mathrm{F}^{band}\rangle$ values as compared to the lfSC phase (Fig.\ \ref{fig2}e.): the main effects of the metamagnetic transition on the Fermi surface then disappear.
+More importantly, this compensation between $H$ and the ``molecular'' exchange field is instrumental for the so-called Jaccarino-Peter mechanism\ \cite{Jaccarino1962,Meul1984,Uji2001} that could account for the reentrant hfSC phase.